Kamatchi36/AI_PHASE-1/README.md

 Benefits of Proper Documentation:

-      .
-Proper documentation ensures that the project is transparent and understandable, enabling others to review, replicate, and build upon it.
+       ◉ Proper documentation ensures that the project is transparent and understandable, enabling others to review, replicate, and build upon it.
-      .
-It facilitates knowledge sharing and collaboration, allowing the project to contribute to the broader community's understanding of sentiment analysis for marketing.
+       ◉ It facilitates knowledge sharing and collaboration, allowing the project to contribute to the broader community's understanding of sentiment analysis for marketing.

 Acknowledgments:

-         .We want to acknowledge the support of the community and any individuals or organizations who contributed to our project's development.
+         ◉We want to acknowledge the support of the community and any individuals or organizations who contributed to our project's development.

 How to Use

-    .To run the code and execute the sentiment analysis project, please follow the steps below.
+    ◉To run the code and execute the sentiment analysis project, please follow the steps below.
 We'll also outline any dependencies you need to set up for a smooth experience.

 Dependencies: